hdsu-bioquant/r4sc2024/day1/day1_updated/06-Differential_Expression.md

-# Differential Expression Analysis
+# 6. Differential Expression Analysis

-The main advantage of using scRNA-Seq technologies is the possibility of assessing cell type specificity and heterogeneity, which is not possible while using bulk assays.
+The main advantage of using scRNA-seq technologies is the possibility of assessing cell type specificity and heterogeneity, which is not possible using bulk assays.

-We should expect that some of the identified clusters in the UMAP might correspond to distinct cell types.
-The assignation of cell types identities is not always straightforward, some clusters might still contain some variability, and additionally, different clusters might correspond to the same cell type at a different functional, metabolic or cycling point.
+We expect that some of the identified clusters in the UMAP might correspond to distinct cell types or cell states (for example different metabolic states, etc...).
+The assignation of cell types identities is not always straightforward and is one of the biggest challenge of single-cell analysis.

-Cell type profiling is generally done by assessing the expression of markers.
+Cell type profiling is generally done by assessing the expression of *marker genes*.
-This task can be done manually by inspecting markers in dimensional reduced data projected in UMAP or tSNE.
+This task can be done manually by inspecting known markers in dimensional reduced data projected in UMAP or tSNE (for example classifical cell type markers such as CD3 for T-cells).
 It can also be done in a automatic manner scoring cells using gene signatures, which are lists of marker genes.
 Scores are generally based in the median expression of all the markers.
 Using scores has the advantage or reducing bias due to the arbitrary selection of markers.

-Finding differential expressed markers is important for cluster profiling and identification.
+Another approach is to determine genes which are differentially expressed between clusters, and then trying to understand what these genes are.
+Finding differential expressed markers (or differentially expressed genes, DEGs) is important for cluster profiling and identification.
 We will use the `FindAllMarkers()` function, which performs a statistical test comparing the distribution of gene expression values for each gene separately comparing one assigned cell type cluster (in this case